 Some agencies may choose to use preceptors to help provide a broad learning experience for students.
-Preceptors are other staff members in the agency who are part of the agency's service-delivery team, including MSWs, LCSWs, and individuals from other disciplines.
+Preceptors are other staff members in the agency who are part of the agency's service-delivery team, including BASWs, MSWs, and LCSWs, and individuals from other disciplines.
 Preceptors are selected to provide a specific learning experience or opportunity for the student.

-Preceptors receive information about the curriculum objectives for the students, the specific learning objectives that they will be providing to students, and a clear understanding of their participation in the evaluation process.
-The designated field instructors maintain overall responsibility for students' internship experiences, and are accountable for the required evaluations, meetings with liaisons, etc.
+Preceptors receive information about the curriculum objectives for the students, the specific learning objectives that they will be providing to the student, and a clear understanding of their participation in the evaluation process.
+Designated field instructors maintain overall responsibility for their students' internships, and are accountable for the required evaluations, meetings with liaisons, etc.

-Preceptors are encouraged to attend the Preceptor Training that is offered on campus.
-Preceptors are a valued component of the School's field education program.
+Preceptors should be encouraged to attend the Preceptor Training that is offered via zoom.
+Field Instructors are encouraged and welcome to attend.
+Preceptors are a valued component of the school's Field Education program.

-III.
 FIELD EDUCATION EXPECTATIONS, REQUIREMENTS, AND GRADING